huang-zhu/CHTC/README.md

 To run these benchmarks, you need access to the /staging directory.
 If you don't have access, please reach out to CHTC and ask for it.
 We will run GROMACS 2021.5 benchmarks on HTC in two ways:

-(1) Single cluster - single process job
+(1) Single Cluster - Single Process Job:
+- A single job (Process) is submitted to a single node (Cluster), running a single instance of the executable script.
+Will show up as ``JOBID 000.0``.

-(2) Single cluster - multi process job
+(2) Single Cluster - Multi Process Job:
+- Multiple "sub-jobs" (Process) are submitted to multiple nodes (Cluster).
+Condor considers multiple nodes a Cluster, while jobs that are running on the Cluster (on different nodes) are different Processes.
+Will show up as ``JOBID 000.0``, ``JOBID 000.1``, etc... for howevery many Processes you requested.

 We will be using a Docker container to run GROMACS on HTC.
 You can alternatively use Singularity, but I don't have experience with running Singularity on HTC.
 The container we'll be using is the ``huangzhu/chtc:1.0`` image from my hub (https://hub.docker.com/r/huangzhu).
 You can find the contained software by following the link and clicking on ``huangzhu/chtc``.